miakepia/portfolio/pages/content-types.md

    <img  class="[ middle ]" src="/assets/images/personalised-guide.svg"
     alt="An illustration of guide content, showing different ways it could be personalised using structured content">
    <figcaption class="[ right ]
-   ">Caption.</figcaption>
+   ">Guidance could be tailored to users by providing contextual information.
+This is powered by structured content that can be pulled from databases across government.</figcaption>
   </figure>

 <div class="grid">
 <div class="right">
   <h3>We prototyped flexible templates</h3>

-    Syncing with a different team’s work on publishing permissions, we prototyped a flexible template to deliver a range of content types.
-The published content is determined by which features the publisher chooses, providing greater flexibility and reducing misuse.
+    We designed and prototyped a template to deliver several different content types.
+Features are controlled by the publisher, providing greater flexibility and reducing content type misuse.

-    Using flexible templates risks a chaotic situation where publishers do as they please.
-To address this, we developed a range of content ‘typologies’ — each with defined use cases, features and usability considerations.
-Typologies keep content types organised and tightly scoped in line with their purpose.
+    Publishing would be controlled with permissions instead of needing separate applications for different content types.

 </div>
 </div>